nojronatron/nojronatron.github.io/continuing-education/dotnet-async-await-notes.md

 See [.net 8 Action\<T>](https://learn.microsoft.com/en-us/dotnet/api/system.action-1?view=net-8.0) for how to utilize `Action<T>` delegate.

-## Avoid Mixing Synchronous and Asynchronous
+## Best Practices - Avoid Mixing Synchronous and Asynchronous

 There are consequences to doing this: